MicrosoftDocs/well-architected/well-architected/azure-vmware/infrastructure.md

 ##### Recommendations

-- Consider using Azure NetApp Files as an extra datastore for Azure VMware Solution.
+- Consider using Azure NetApp Files or a third-party solution as an extra datastore for Azure VMware Solution.
 - Take an application assessment to help determine your optimal combination of Azure VMware Solution nodes and external storage solutions like Azure NetApp Files.

 ##### Recommendations